g-jgreen/documentation/content/iothubs/google.md

 }' "https://staging.waylay.io/api/templates"
 ```

-## Webscript for actuating back to your state Topic
+## Webscript for actuating back to the device

 This webscript is called in the actuator of the Template.
 You have to create a webscript with this code and copy the link of the webscript to the actuator.